 Remember that bit about pitching, aka selling your service?
 As much as you should highlight your skills and expertise, the proposal isn’t just about you.
 Strike a balance; throw light on both the client’s problems as well as your solutions.
 Be thorough with the description and talk about their pain points.
 This shows you actually care and aren’t just dishing out all your services as a freelance content writer.

-Your well-structured freelance writing proposal should nudge the prospective client to take the necessary action.
+Your well-structured freelance proposal sample in content should nudge the prospective client to take the necessary action.
 Tell them exactly what to do to proceed with the proposal.

 Job seekers are advised to tailor their resumes as per the company they apply to; the same goes for proposals.
 You may use the same structure from an old proposal but must avoid lazy copy-pasting.

 So now you’re ready to make your own proposal as a freelancer.
 Either craft your own or opt for proposal software and templates readily available online.
-In case you are still having some doubts, here is a list of some of the best proposal templates for you:
+In case you are still having some doubts, here is a list of some of the best freelance writing proposal samples or freelance writing proposal templates for you: